 |Time Period||View responses submitted on or between a specific time frame.|

 |Respondent Metadata||Filter by respondent metadata: response time, IP address, email address, first name, last name, or custom data.|

 |Custom Variable||If you used any Custom Variables in your survey, sort by a common variable or unique name.|

 |A/B Test||If you used an A/B test in your survey, show only respondents who saw a particular variable.|

-A single Filter Rule uses OR logic within the filter.
-This means any respondents who fit at least one of the filter’s criteria are shown.
-For example, if you're filtering by question and answer and select two answer options (A and B), the filter will include any respondent who chose EITHER answer option A OR answer option B.
+A single filter rule uses OR logic.
+This means any responses that fit at least one of the filter's criteria are shown.
+For example, if you're filtering by Question & Answer and select both answer options A and B, the filter will include responses from people who chose either answer option A OR answer option B.

-You can create a NOT view by selecting all options in the filter except the one you want to exclude.
+If you want to see all options except for one, you can create a NOT rule by selecting all options in the filter except the one you want to exclude.

-You can apply multiple Filter Rules at the same time to narrow down your data subset even further.
+You can apply multiple filter rules at the same time to narrow down your survey data even further.

-In the CURRENT VIEW section of the left sidebar, click the black down arrow to the right of the rule to unapply, edit, rename, copy, or delete it.
+In the Rules section of the left sidebar, click the More icon (...) next to a filter rule to unapply, edit, rename, copy or delete it.

-A green line to the right of the Filter indicates that a rule is active.
-You can toggle a rule on and off by clicking the filter button with the green line.
+A green check mark ✅ next to a filter means that the rule is active.
+You can toggle a rule on and off by clicking the filter name.